 In addition, what’s an ideal sale must be defined as well.
 Is that: Quick win or Customer for life?

 An easily converted prospect is great for quick-win sales.
 Helps with making this quarter’s sales quota.
 But what an organisation is really after is a target market that delivers predictable sales.
 That defines loyal clients as ideal clients.
 10 predictable repeat sales are better than 1-off hit, right?!
 You’re looking to build long- term relationships.

-As an organisation and its service market evolves, this ideal customer profile will have to be revisited from time to time.
+As an organisation and its service market evolves, you have to revisit this ideal customer profile from time to time.

 A marketing automation platform like Pardot has features like ‘prospect grading’ to specify which prospect characteristics are ideal vs. not on target.
-Prospects are scored based on factors like industry, locale, company size, job title and more as grading parameters.
+You can score prospects based on factors like industry, locale, company size, job title and more as grading parameters.

 Setting up prospect grading is an easy, helpful step to infuse sales insights into marketing initiatives, with tremendous results.

 Step 2: Define exactly what a sales-ready lead is.

 Finding a prospect with the right demographics (i.e. prospect grade) is one thing.
 Having that person ready to part with her cash, is another.

 A marketing automation platform like Pardot enables you to score a lead’s every action taken in your realm: visit key website pages, fill out a form, click CTA buttons in landing pages.

 To what extend is the prospect progressed in his/her purchasing journey to be ready to talk to a Sales rep?
 That person might have downloaded an industry white paper, participated in a free webinar, and visited the pricing page on your website.